Heydenreich, Leopold, born 05-01-1890 in Powarden, East Prussia,

 Field Artillery Regiment as a Fahnenjunker.
 He was in the fields of the first war and retired on 31-08-1924.
 He joined the German Commercial Flying school on 15-01-1925.
-Heydenriech entered Goering’s (see Hermann Goering
+Heydenreich entered Hermann Goering’s

 ) until 21-11-1943.
 Promoted to Leutnant on 18-08-1912, to Oberleutnant on 27-01-1916, to Rittmeister on 01-08-1922, to Major on 01-08-1936, to Oberstleutnant, on 01-08-1936, to Oberst on 01-02-1939 and to Generalmajor, on 01-04-1942.
 The Führer Reserve (“Officers Reserve”) was set up in 1939 as a pool of temporarily unoccupied high military officers waiting for new assignments in the German Armed Forces during World War II.
 The various military branches and army groups each had their own pool which they could use as they saw fit.
 The officers were required to remain at their assigned stations and be available to their superiors, but could not exercise any command function, which was equivalent to a temporary retirement while retaining their previous income.
-Especially in the second half of the war, more and more politically problematic, troublesome, or militarily incompetent officers were assigned to the Führerreserve.
+Especially in the second half of the war, more and more politically problematic, troublesome, or militarily incompetent officers were assigned to the Führer Reserve.

 , General der Infanterie, Kommandeur der XXXII Heeresgruppe